 1 Preheat oven to 400° F.

-2 Sauté onions and garlic: Using a large oven-proof pan over medium high heat, sauté onions in olive oil until they begin to soften, about 5 minutes.
+2 Sauté onions and garlic: Using a large oven-proof pan over medium high heat, sauté onions in 2 tablespoons of olive oil until they begin to soften, about 5 minutes.
 Add garlic and reduce heat to low.

 4 Sauté the remaining veggies: Cook the yellow squash in the same manner as the zucchini.
 Make sure to add a little olive oil between each new batch.

 5 Season: When all the vegetables (except the tomatoes) are browned and in the pan with the onions, increase the heat to high and stir, making sure they don't stick to the bottom of the pan.

-7 Blanch fresh tomatoes, remove skin, chop tomatoes: If using fresh tomatoes, boil water in a saucepan on stove.
-Remove stems from tomatoes, and crisscross the bottoms with a knife.
-Plunge into boiling water for a minute or two, until skin starts to fall away.
-Rinse in cold water and remove skin.
+7 Prep the tomatoes: If using fresh tomatoes, boil water in a saucepan.
+Remove the stems from tomatoes, and crisscross the bottoms with a knife.
+Plunge the tomatoes into boiling water for a minute or two, until skin starts to fall away.
+Rinse in cold water and remove the skin.

 Return any liquid to the pan and reduce to a thick glaze over medium-high heat.
 Keep on adding juices to the pan as they run out of the vegetables into the bowl.